MiguelCastillo/azureContainer/README.md

 ## azureContainer
-Simplify uploading, download, deleting, and listing of files in an azure container.  azureContainer can be used in your code as a library, and installing it globably will make several `zure` CLI commands available to you.
+Nodejs component to simplify uploading, downloading, deleting, and listing of files in an Azure container.

+It can be used in your code as a library.
+And installing it globably will make several `zure` CLI commands available to you.

-We will start with integrating it into your code and then the go over CLI.
+We will start with the API, then a sample `cli.js` to illustrate integrating it in your code, and then we'll go over the `zure` CLI commands.

 ## Install